 If that's severe driving, what constitutes regular driving?
 Well, it would look something like this: I live somewhere with moderate temperatures all year round – I'm thinking San Diego here.
 And I live close to a freeway on-ramp.
-Everywhere I need to go is right off the freeway, at least four miles from my home.
-I can drive at a steady 60 miles per hour when I'm on the freeway.
+Everywhere I need to go is right off the freeway, at least four miles (six and a half km) from my home.
+I can drive at a steady 60 miles per hour (100 kph) when I'm on the freeway.

 I don't know about you, but that doesn't sound like my normal driving.
 It sounds more like ideal conditions.
 I live where it gets hot in the summer and cold in the winter.
 I run short errands around Corvallis.
 Occasionally we load up for family trips.

 For me, normal driving includes elements of severe service driving.
 So here's what I tell people: think about how you drive, where you live, where you go and what you are expecting to with your vehicle in the near future.

 Picture a line with 'regular' on one end and 'severe' on the other, and make a judgment on where you fall.
 If your regular oil change recommendation is 5,000 miles (8,000 km) and the severe service recommendation is 3,000 miles (5,000 km), when should you change your oil?
 For me, it's closer to 3,000 miles (5,000 km).
 For my wife, it's closer to 5,000 miles (8,000 km).
 Your Corvallis, Oregon, auto service advisor at Clayton's Auto Service will be happy to have this discussion with you and help you sort it out.